adrianleb/sullivan/README.md

 ## Usage

-initialize the singleton somewhere in your project, Sullivan comes with opinional defaults but you should pass in your own map of values according to your project styleguide.
+Initialize the singleton somewhere in your project, Sullivan comes with opinional defaults but you should pass in your own map of values according to your project styleguide.

 ```js